MaterializeInc/materialize/doc/user/content/overview/key-concepts.md

 A cluster is a set of compute resources that have been allocated to maintain indexes and sinks.
 The `materialized` process provides one local cluster named `default` that represents the compute resources of the local machine.
-In a forthcoming version of [Materialize Cloud](/cloud), you will be able to dynamically create and drop clusters to allocate and deallocate compute resources on demand.
+In the upcoming cloud-native version of [Materialize](https://materialize.com/materialize-cloud-access/), you will be able to dynamically create and drop clusters to allocate and deallocate compute resources on demand.